akinayturan/IkaEasy/README.md

 ###How script works
-Value `dont_refresh` define if script must be reinitialize when page refreshed (by ikariam).
+Value `dont_refresh` defines if the script must be reinitialized when page refreshed (by ikariam).

-Function `init` calling when page execute.
+Function `init` calling when page executes.

 Function `refresh` by refreshing pages (e.g city change, or by timeout).